waltligon/orangefs/doc/design/fs-semantics.md

 ### Symlinks

 What to say?
-Can have targets that don't exist.
+Can have targets that don’t exist.

 ## Misc.

-Don't quite know where this stuff goes yet.
+Don’t quite know where this stuff goes yet.

 ### Adding I/O servers